 Individuals who graduate from an associate's degree program in aviation science have many career opportunities available to them.
-Commercial pilots, for example, held about 36% of the 119,200 jobs belonging to airline and commercial pilots in 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS indicates that commercial pilots earned a median annual salary of about $76,150 in 2015 and that the top-paying states in the field at that time were Connecticut, Delaware, and Illinois.
+Commercial pilots, for example, held about 40,700 jobs belonging to airline and commercial pilots, and 8% job growth in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS indicates that commercial pilots earned a median annual salary of about $82,240 in 2018 and that the top-paying states in the field at that time were Georgia, Georgia, and New York.

 Individuals who are interested in pursuing positions of management and leadership within airlines might consider enrolling in a graduate degree program.
 A Master of Science in Aviation Management or even a Master of Science in Business Management could be ideal options.